-They'll be baptising them ‘in the name of the Father and of the Son and of the Holy Spirit.’
+They will be baptising them ‘in the name of the Father and of the Son and of the Holy Spirit.’
 God is revealed in the New Testament unambiguously, as three persons in one God.
-There is one God but he is expressed in three persons, who are united completely in their will and in their intention and in their collaboration and in their actions together as one God: Father, Son and Holy Spirit.
+There is one God but he is expressed in three persons, who are united completely in their will, their intention, their collaboration and in their actions together as one God: Father, Son and Holy Spirit.
 When Jesus was baptised, there was a voice from heaven - the voice of the Father speaking about his Son.
 Then there was the coming of the Holy Spirit in the form of a dove.
 So we have the Father's voice, the physical presence of Jesus, and the representation of the Holy Spirit in the same event; the threefold nature of God was symbolised.
 This is a symbol we see throughout the New Testament.

 To the End of the Age

-Jesus says, ‘I'll with you to the end of the age’.
-Until he comes again, that's the end of the age, Jesus is going to be with them, not in the form of his resurrection - his physical presence - but in the form of the gift of the Holy Spirit which has already been promised and that's articulated very clearly in Luke 24: 44 - 49 and will become very clear in Acts 1.
+Jesus says, ‘I will with you to the end of the age’.
+Until he comes again - the end of the age - Jesus is going to be with them, not in the form of his resurrection - his physical presence - but in the form of the gift of the Holy Spirit which has already been promised and that is articulated very clearly in Luke 24: 44 - 49 and will become very clear in Acts 1.
 The Holy Spirit is going to come upon them all, and in that sense Jesus is going to be with them to the end of the age.

 What kind of reflections have we got on this very clear and decisive commission that Jesus gives?
-The first thing to say is that we're still looking at resurrection appearances.
+The first thing to say is that we are still looking at resurrection appearances.
 This is a resurrection appearance of Jesus.
 This is the eighth out of ten recorded in the New Testament.
-Five took place on Easter Sunday, we mentioned those earlier.
+Five took place on Easter Sunday.
 The sixth was to the disciples, including Thomas, a week later.
 The seventh was to seven disciples by the Sea of Galilee as recorded in John 21, which we saw in the last episode, and the eighth is here on the mountainside of Galilee where the Eleven are gathered, probably with a large crowd of other believers, who Paul describes as ‘brothers and sisters’.
 There are two more appearances still to be named and identified.
-We'll talk about those in the next episode.
+We will talk about those in the next episode.

 Another reflection is that discipleship is a major theme of Matthew's Gospel.
-We've mentioned this before.
+We have mentioned this before.
 The wording here is very explicit, ‘Make disciples, teaching them to obey everything I've commanded you.’
-We've noticed that the structure of Matthew's Gospel has a lot of teaching in it and indeed has five major blocks of teaching.
-Just to remind you, Matthew 5 to 7 is the Sermon on the Mount about the lifestyle of the Kingdom.
-In Matthew 10, we have a lot of teaching about the mission of the Kingdom.
-In Matthew 13, we have a number of parables that tell us about the growth of the Kingdom.
-In Matthew 18, we have teaching and parables about the community of the Kingdom and in Matthew 24 and 25 we have extensive teaching about the future of the Kingdom and the return of Christ.
-There's a very high proportion of teaching material in Matthew's Gospel, that extends well beyond those five main blocks.
+We have noticed that the structure of Matthew's Gospel has a lot of teaching in it and indeed has five major blocks of teaching: Matthew 5 to 7 is the Sermon on the Mount about the lifestyle of the Kingdom; in Matthew 10, we have a lot of teaching about the mission of the Kingdom; in Matthew 13, we have a number of parables that tell us about the growth of the Kingdom; in Matthew 18, we have teaching and parables about the community of the Kingdom; and in Matthew 24 and 25 we have extensive teaching about the future of the Kingdom and the return of Christ.
+There is a very high proportion of teaching material in Matthew's Gospel, that extends well beyond those five main blocks.
 Matthew is focused on discipleship and his accounts of the great commission emphasises discipleship.

-The Trinitarian nature of God - three persons in one God, is a constant theme of the New Testament and it's referred to on a number of occasions.
-I've mentioned already the example of Jesus' baptism where it's visually seen, and audibly heard.
-But God described with three persons in one God appears from time to time in the New Testament in a number of different contexts.
-Here's one for example, 2 Corinthians 13: 14,
+The Trinitarian nature of God - three persons in one God, is a constant theme of the New Testament and it is referred to on a number of occasions.
+I have mentioned already the example of Jesus' baptism where it is visually seen, and audibly heard.
+But God described as three persons in one God, appears from time to time in the New Testament in a number of different contexts.
+Here is one for example, 2 Corinthians 13: 14,

 ‘May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all’.2 Corinthians 13:14, NIV

-That's interesting - three different persons: the Lord Jesus Christ; the love of God; and the fellowship of the Holy Spirit.
-That's a Trinitarian statement.
+That is interesting - three different persons: the Lord Jesus Christ; the love of God; and the fellowship of the Holy Spirit.
+That is a Trinitarian statement.
 There are quite a few other ones that we could name.

-Let's conclude our episode by putting this all in a wider context.
+Let us conclude our episode by putting this all in a wider context.
 A very decisive moment has been reached.
 The disciples are on the verge of launching the Church, the new movement of followers of Jesus.
-It's going to happen very shortly after this time when they're back in Jerusalem, and they're praying together and they reach the day of Pentecost and the Holy Spirit comes upon them in power.
-They're on the verge.
+It is going to happen very shortly after this time when they are back in Jerusalem, and are praying together.
+They reach the Day of Pentecost and the Holy Spirit comes upon them in power.
+They are on the verge.